rudegentleman/ALX-Data/README.md

-# ALX-Data
-This is my ALX-Udacity Data Analytics repository
+# ALX- Movie Data Analysis

 The dataset was somewhat comprehensive in terms of the different features it had.
 When I further read about what goes into ensuring the success of a movie, I realized that perhaps some data points could have been captured or included in this dataset.
 In the dataset, the following columns were listed:

 id